crossfidev/Plexus-Pool/docs/developer/contributing.rst

 While you familiarize yourself with the basics as suggested above, you can have a look at the :ref:`software architecture
-<software_architecture>` of Tezos.
+<software_architecture>` of mineplex.
 It will
 give you the main components and their interactions, and links to the documentations for the various parts.

 Our git workflow
 ----------------

-First, the repository is https://gitlab.com/tezos/tezos, the github one is just a clone that exists for historical reasons.
+First, the repository is https://gitlab.com/mineplex/mineplex, the github one is just a clone that exists for historical reasons.
 So if you want to contribute, simply create an account there.